yomidevs/yomitan-mecab-installer/README.md

 - That's because, from what I've seen, Firefox gives a unique extension ID for every user, instead of one global one like in the Chrome store.
 This makes it much trickier to install MeCab.

 ## Notes
-- If you try to run the installer for use on multiple browsers, it will not work.
-Only one browser can use the MeCab for Yomitan installation.
+- If you try to run the installer again for use on multiple browsers, it will not work.
+You have to duplicate the repository folder.
 - If you wish to use MeCab on another browser, close the browser that has MeCab for Yomitan installed.
 If you do not do this, you will get a Permission denied error when running the script.
 - Try to close and reopen your browser if it isn't showing `Connection was successful.`.